Manufacturing Agnosticism: The Key to De-Risking High-Performance Engineering

 Manufacturing agnosticism and multi-process design exploration are computationally intensive, which is why most commercial platforms rely on cloud-based processing.
 However, for many of the industries that stand to benefit most from this approach, cloud deployment is simply not viable.

 Cognitive Design runs entirely on local infrastructure.
 No cloud connectivity is required, and no data leaves organizational control.
 All uploaded geometry, generated designs, simulation results, and workflow definitions remain on local servers or workstations.
-When collaboration is needed, project files in .cds format package complete workflows for secure sharing between team members or sites without relying on external servers.

 Spread the Word